chefury/Journal2025/February.md

 17. Monday.
 Sunny.
 A new week starts. keep myself together,don't lose myself.

 24. Monday.
-Plan, I need some plans about fitness and work.
+Plans, I need some plans about fitness and work.